 Explosion, injuries reported at Canada's Come-by-Chance refinery -CBC News

-Sept 2 (Reuters) - Multiple people are believed to have been injured after an explosion at Come-by-Chance refinery in Canada, CBC News reported on Friday, citing unnamed sources.
+Sept 2 (Reuters) - Six people were injuredin an explosion at the Come-by-Chance refinery in Canada on Friday, CBC News reported, citing police.

 CBC News, citing witnesses, reported the explosion happened shortly after 4 p.m. local time (1830 GMT) and multiple ambulances were seen coming and going from the refinery in Canada's Newfoundland province.